CADMonkey21/p2pool-go-VTC/README.md

 ### Current State: Alpha (Functional)

 The node is currently in a **functional alpha stage**.
 The core P2P, RPC, and Stratum functionalities are working together.
-The application can be compiled and run to create a functional mining pool.

-**What's Working:**
-* Connects to `vertcoind` and continuously fetches block templates.
-* Runs a full Stratum server that accepts connections from miners.
-* Handles the `mining.subscribe` and `mining.authorize` handshake.
-* Serves mining jobs to miners based on live network data.
-* Receives share submissions from miners.
-* **Performs full cryptographic validation of submitted shares against the job difficulty.**
+You can compile and run the node, connect it to `vertcoind`, and have a miner connect to it.
+The pool will serve jobs to the miner, accept submissions, and automatically adjust the difficulty based on the miner's hashrate.

-The primary missing feature is the broadcasting of these valid shares to the P2P network, which is the final step to make this a profitable, collaborative pool.
+**The primary missing feature is the broadcasting of validated shares to the P2P network, which is required for payouts.**

 ## Prerequisites